Embark on a Meaningful Umrah and Charity in the Haram

 These hadiths reinforce the profound impact of charity, not only in aiding those in need but also in bringing about personal healing and blessings.
 Raise your ranks in the eyes of Allah by giving charity in His Way.

 While donating money is a common and valuable form of sadaqah (charity), there are other profound forms of amal jariah (continuous charity) that can leave a lasting impact on the lives of others and earn ongoing rewards in the Hereafter.
-Other ways is by donating mushaf (copies of the Quran), wheelchair and folding chairs to be used inside the mosque.
-However, they only accept specific type, so we simply fill out a form and pass the donation to the Mutawwif, who, along with the local organizers, will ensure that the appropriate items are provided.
-This is the current rate for donations as of October 2023 :
+The mutawwif coordinated the process and ensured everything met local requirements.

-I’d love to hear your thoughts and experiences — please share them in the comment section below :) Thanks
+I’d love to hear your thoughts and experiences — do share them in the comment section below :) Thanks